-My kids love a breadstick, but when I looked at the salt content of many of the high street supermarket versions I felt it was a bit high for me to be giving this to the children as a healthy alternative.
+My kids love a breadstick, but when I looked at the salt content of many of the high street supermarket versions I felt it was a bit high for me to be giving this to the children as a healthy alternative, but many recipes I found for homemade breadsticks still contain yeast and so take a long time to make and also still use lots of salt.
 They make a great after school snack and so I started making my own.
 There are many recipes for homemade breadsticks to be found online, but again many call for too much salt or require proving and I do not have time for that.
 This is a super quick and easy version.
 They can be sweet or savoury depending on what you choose to add.
 I have included a few ideas below the main recipe.
 The very best thing about this recipe is that it so easy that toddlers can properly get involved and you have a messy play activity too!

 280g plain flour (you can switch this to wholewheat if you prefer)

 3 tsps baking powder

 1/4 teaspoon salt (for littler kids I would just leave this out)

 - Mix together the dried ingredients in a bowl.
 Make sure it is well mixed or you could end up with one very salty breadstick

 - Slowly add the milk and mix until it starts to come together.
 I find I do usually need all of the milk and sometimes have needed a touch more

 - Gently knead the dough just enough to make it workable